Incoming Students

 • Bring a valid Identification Card/Passport

 • Get the European Health Insurance Card (for students from the European Union.
-More information HERE.
+More informationm HERE

-• Bring the Declaration of arrival (if requested by the home university)
+• Bring the Declaration of arrival (if requested by your home university)

 Portuguese A2